History of Paris: French Revolution (1789–1799)

-In the summer of 1789, Paris became the center stage of the French Revolution and events that changed the history of France and Europe.
 In 1789, the population of Paris was between 600,000 and 640,000.
 Then as now, most wealthier Parisians lived in the western part of the city, the merchants in the center, and the workers and artisans in the southern and eastern parts, particularly the Faubourg Saint-Honoré.
 The population included about one hundred thousand extremely poor and unemployed persons, many of whom had recently moved to Paris to escape hunger in the countryside.
-Known as the sans-culottes, they made up as much as a third of the population of the eastern neighborhoods and became important actors in the Revolution.
+Known as the sans-culottes, they made up as much as a third of the population of the eastern neighborhoods.

-On 11 July 1789, soldiers of the Royal-Allemand regiment attacked a large but peaceful demonstration on the Place Louis XV organized to protest the dismissal by the king of his reformist finance minister Jacques Necker.
-The reform movement turned quickly into a revolution.
+On 11 July 1789, soldiers of the Royal-Allemand regiment attacked a demonstration on the Place Louis XV organized to protest the dismissal by the king of his reformist finance minister Jacques Necker.
+The reform movement turned quickly into the French Revolution.

 On 13 July, a crowd of Parisians occupied the Hôtel de Ville, and the Marquis de Lafayette organized the French National Guard to defend the city.
-On 14 July, a mob seized the arsenal at the Invalides, acquired thousands of guns, and stormed the Bastille, a prison that was a symbol of royal authority, but at that time held only seven prisoners.
+On 14 July, a mob seized the arsenal at the Invalides, acquired thousands of guns, and stormed the Bastille.
 87 revolutionaries were killed in the fighting.
-The governor of the Bastille, the Marquis de Launay, surrendered and then was killed, his head put on the end of a pike and carried around Paris.
+The governor of the Bastille, the Marquis de Launay, surrendered and then was killed.
 The provost of the merchants of Paris, Jacques de Flesselles, was also murdered.
-The fortress itself was completely demolished by November, and the stones turned into souvenirs.

-The first independent Paris Commune, or city council, met in the Hôtel de Ville on 15 July and chose as the first mayor of Paris the astronomer Jean Sylvain Bailly.
-Louis XVI came to Paris on 17 July, where he was welcomed by the new mayor and wore a tricolor cockade on his hat: red and blue, the colors of Paris, and white, the royal color.
+The first independent Paris Commune, or city council, met in the Hôtel de Ville on 15 July and chose as the first mayor of Paris Jean Sylvain Bailly.
+Louis XVI came to Paris on 17 July, where he was welcomed by the new mayor.
 On 5 October 1789, a large crowd of Parisians marched to Versailles and, the following day, brought the royal family and government back to Paris, virtually as prisoners.
-The new government of France, the National Assembly, began to meet in the Salle du Manège near the Tuileries Palace on the outskirts of the Tuileries garden.
+The new government of France, the National Assembly, began to meet in the Salle du Manège near the Tuileries Palace.